A Fire on Raven Ridge: A Case for Decentralized Wildfire Response

 Sitting at her workstation, Lia, a Command Center operator, received the alert.
 The system’s algorithm confirmed it wasn’t a false alarm, cross-referencing the camera footage with environmental data from nearby IoT sensors.
 A notification was immediately dispatched to local professional firefighting crews, now en route to the suspected blaze.
 Lia also accessed the network of registered citizen volunteers in the area.
 Among them was Ethan, a trained drone operator, who lived less than three miles from the smoke’s location.

 Ethan’s phone buzzed with a notification: “Potential fire detected near Raven Ridge.
 Are you available to assist?”
 He tapped “Yes” on his app, and within moments, the command center sent him coordinates for a safe staging area.
-As he readied his drone, the app displayed key information: the prevailing wind direction, safe operational altitudes, and caution to clear the airspace immediately if the aircraft approached.
+As he readied his drone, the app displayed key information: the prevailing wind direction, safe operational altitudes, and a caution to clear the airspace immediately if the aircraft approached.
 He grabbed his gear and headed to the designated site.

 The First Flyover